TheKola/dataframe-viewer/README.md

 </p>

 ## Release Notes
+**v 0.2.4** Added search box in the filter menu to help easily search from a lot of data.\
-**v 0.2.3** Sorted the issue with filter menu, was not able to differentiate between list and tuple data types.\
+v 0.2.3 Sorted the issue with filter menu, was not able to differentiate between list and tuple data types.\
 v 0.2.2: Sorted the issue with "None" datatypes, was causing issue when creating filters.\
 v 0.2.1: Sorted the issue with cells containing lists, dictonary, sets.\
 v 0.2: Introduced filtering capabilities and the option to clear filters for a more interactive experience.\